-Catalonia To Hold Its Own Independence Referendum This October
+Catalonia to Hold Its Own Independence Referendum This October

 Independence has long been a cherished dream for many in Catalonia, including its regional president.
 The region is proudly linguistically different from the Spanish heartland of Castille (not to mention other restive areas like the Basque Country or Galicia) and did not have to chafe under Madrid’s tutelage until the 18th century.
 And the short-lived Second Republic, just before and during the Spanish Civil War, is fondly remembered in Barcelona.

 More to the point, Catalonia is richer than the rest of Spain, and has Barcelona, one of the grand cities in all of Europe.
-Despite all that, not everybody in Catalonia is onboard: Recent polls say a slight majority prefer to remain in Spain.
+Despite all that, not everybody in Catalonia is on board: Recent polls say a slight majority prefer to remain in Spain.
 What’s clear is that a majority of Catalans want it put to a vote.
-(In 2014, the same year Scots narrowly stayed in Britain, Catalonia held a non-binding not-really-about-independence-referendum that received little turnout but resounding support for breaking away from Madrid.)
+(In 2014, the same year Scots narrowly stayed in the United Kingdom, Catalonia held a nonbinding not-really-about-independence-referendum that received little turnout but resounding support for breaking away from Madrid.)

 Someone who most emphatically does not feel that way: Spanish Prime Minister Mariano Rajoy, who has vowed to block the referendum, and who, with overwhelming support in parliament, has the power to do so.
 He could take the issue to the high court, or, a bit more dramatically, take over Catalan’s regional police to block any independence vote.

-The future of the northeastern Spanish region has echoes in the U.K. There was plenty of concern in Scotland that Spanish fears of a Pandora’s Box would scupper any chance of a successful Scotchit from the United Kingdom.
+The future of the northeastern Spanish region has echoes in the U.K. There was plenty of concern in Scotland that Spanish fears of a Pandora’s Box would scupper any chance of a successful “Scotchit” from the United Kingdom.

-Spain, however, said that, while it does not support an independent Scotland and believes it should remain a part of the United Kingdom, it would not block Scottish attempts to join the EU.
+Spain, however, said that, while it does not support an independent Scotland and believes it should remain a part of the United Kingdom, it would not block Scottish attempts to join the European Union.

 No such olive branches for Catalonia, though: Spain has made clear it will do whatever it can to block even the attempt to hold a referendum.